 We continuously built products and recruited users onto something real.
-What people did and what we though they'd do often diverged.
+What people did and what we thought they'd do often diverged.
 Jason Fried goes so far as to say you can't validate something that doesn't exist.
-The key is not to get scared about just building the thing you're talking about - Tim often only spent a week building things out, and during this time I was busy booking lots of meetings and finding potential users.
+The key is to not get scared about just building the thing you're talking about - Tim often only spent a week building things out, and during this time I was busy booking lots of meetings and finding potential users.

 You must be quick to do this.
 Others we heard of during the batch intended on spending months building their new idea out.
 That idea is a lot more frightening than starting with some throwaway code.
 Getting some production use, even if embarassingly early, is important to know if your concept is a compelling enough one that early users are willing to put up with some pain to try to solve the problem you're tackling.

 We didn't think about the users or companies we were building for.
 This is easy to over-think, but just a few hours of thought could have cut down the number of times we pivoted.